Znamianka, Kirovohrad Oblast: 20th century

-In 1913 in both Osipovoye and Linitskoye lived about 6,000 people.
+In 1913 in both Osypove and Linytske lived about 6,000 people.

 In the beginning for sometime the train station was classified of the third category with its locomotive depot accounting for 4 locomotives.
 In December 1883 when there ended construction of the new train station building, there were 29 locomotives and the depot employed some 92 workers.
 In the 1890s the rail hub was shipping out some 580,000 poods of bread annually.